 There was no outlook written for Jonathan Sanchez in 2014.
 Check out the latest news below for more on his current fantasy value.

 Jonathan Sanchez Contract Information:

-Agreed to a minor league contract with the Dodgers in May of 2013.
+Signed a minor league contract with the Cubs in December 2013.

 To instantly reveal our fantasy analysis of every player – including Jonathan Sanchez – simply subscribe now.